Yves Montand: Early life

-Montand was born Ivo Livi in Monsummano Terme, Italy, to Giovanni Livi, a broom manufacturer.
-Ivo held strong Communist beliefs.
+Montand was born Ivo Livi in Stignano, a small village in the hills of Monsummano Terme, Tuscany, Italy, to Giovanni Livi, a broom manufacturer.
 Montand's mother Giuseppina Simoni was a devout Catholic.
-The family left Italy for France in 1923 following Benito Mussolini's fascist regime installment.
+The family left Italy for France in 1923 following fascist Benito Mussolini's rise to power.
 He grew up in Marseille, where, as a young man, he worked in his sister's beauty salon (Salon de Coiffure), as well as later on the docks.
 He began a career in show business as a music-hall singer.
 In 1944, he was discovered by Édith Piaf in Paris; she made him part of her act.

 Career

 Montand achieved international recognition as a singer and actor, starring in many films.
-His recognizably crooner songs, especially those about Paris, became instant classics.
+He is recognised for crooner style songs, with those about Paris becoming instant classics.
 He was one of the best known performers at Bruno Coquatrix's Paris Olympia music hall, and toured with musicians including Didi Duprat.
 In October 1947, he sang "Mais qu'est-ce que j'ai ?" (music by Henri Betti and lyrics by Édith Piaf) at the Théâtre de l'Étoile.
 Betti also asked him to sing "C'est si bon" but Montand refused.
 Following the success of the recording of this song by the Sœurs Étienne in 1948, he decided to record it.
 Montand was also very popular in the Soviet Union and Eastern Europe, where he did a concert tour in 1956-57.

 During his career, Montand acted in American motion pictures as well as on Broadway.
 He was nominated for a César Award for Best Actor in 1980 for I comme Icare and again in 1984 for Garçon!
 In 1986, after his international box-office draw power had fallen off considerably, the 65-year-old Montand gave one of his best remembered performances, as the scheming uncle in Jean de Florette, co-starring Gérard Depardieu, and Manon des Sources (both 1986), co-starring Emmanuelle Béart.
-The film was a worldwide critical hit and revived Montand's profile in the US, where he made an appearance on Late Night with David Letterman.
+The film was a worldwide critical hit and revived Montand's profile in the United States, where he made an appearance on Late Night with David Letterman.